GET TAX HELP (800) 536-0734

 • Wyoming

-Florida does not tax personal income but does tax certain business assets.
 New Hampshire does not tax W-2 wages but does tax certain investment and business income.
-California, Hawaii, New Jersey, Oregon and Minnesota currently have the highest income tax rates.
+However, this tax will be eliminated in 2025.
+California, Hawaii, New York, New Jersey, Oregon and Minnesota currently have the highest income tax rates.

 Check Your Filing Requirements